cmoffroad/osm-guidelines/OFFROAD.md

 Whether it’s GPS or Maxar/Esri, a [source](https://wiki.openstreetmap.org/wiki/Key:source) helps other mappers understand the context of your contributions.

-> Note: adding a source tag to each object is optional.
+> Note: adding a source tag to each object is optional, it can lead to confuse over time.

 ### Make smaller geographical changesets